nefbookarchive/penpot/docs/technical-guide/developer/frontend.md

 ### Access to clojure from js console

-The penpot namespace of the main application is exported, so that is accessible from javascript console in Chrome developer tools.
+The xenpot namespace of the main application is exported, so that is accessible from javascript console in Chrome developer tools.
 Object names and data types are converted to javascript style.
 For example you can emit the event to reset zoom level by typing this at the